What I'm up to

 Currently, I am a co-investigator on a research project with the University of Huddersfield investigating Jeremy Corbyn and Labour Party supporters with regards to the 2019 UK General Election.
 This article written by Professor Cornel Sandvoss, the lead investigator, offers a preliminary take on our research.

 My latest journal article has been published (open access) in Social Media + Society.
 (Co-authored with Amelia Johns, May 2019) Feeling the Chill: Bersih 2.0, State Censorship, and “Networked Affect” on Malaysian Social Media 2012–2018.
 Click here to read the article.

 I was recently in Brisbane, Australia, for the Association of Internet Researchers conference (#AoIR2019) where I presented a paper as part of the 'WhatsApp: Safe space for activism or haven of information disorder?
 The view from SouthEast Asia' panel.

-I am currently co-Principal Investigator on the Decoding the Weaponisation of Popular Culture on Whatsapp in Singapore and Malaysia project, funded by the Facebook Integrity Foundational Research Award.
+In 2019, colleagues and I started work on the project Decoding the Weaponisation of Popular Culture on Whatsapp in Singapore and Malaysia project, funded by the Facebook Integrity Foundational Research Award.